Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Hamiltonian Monte Carlo

 and if~$m(\tilde{r})>0$ then it holds a.s.\ that

-\end{lemma} \begin{remark} \begin{enumerate}[label=(\roman*)] \item In Lemma~\ref{nelem} and more generally in the rest of this Section, the negative log-density~$U$ is treated as deterministic, but in the GLM context,~$e^{-U}$ is the posterior~$\theta\mapsto\pi(\theta+\theta^*|Z^{(n)})$ from~\eqref{picdef} with~$\theta^*=\argmax \pi(\cdot|Z^{(n)})$, which is random and independent of~$(W_k),\theta_0,\bar{\theta}_0,\hat{u}$ and the r.v.'s in the proof.
-Clearly, this independence allows the same conclusions to hold given the event that~$\theta\mapsto-\ln\pi(\theta+\theta^*|Z^{(n)})$ satisfies the assumptions in place of~$U$. \item In utilizing~\eqref{nelem2} later, we will restrict to the events where~$\abs{W_k}$ is well bounded, so that for example~$\abs{sW_k}\leq CT$ for all~$s\in[0,T]$ and some constant~$C>0$.
+\end{lemma} \begin{remark} \begin{enumerate}[label=(\roman*)] \item In Lemma~\ref{nelem} and more generally in the rest of this Section, the negative log-density~$U$ is treated as deterministic, but in the GLM context,~$e^{-U}$ is the posterior~$\theta\mapsto\pi(\theta+\theta_{\textrm{map}}|Z^{(n)})$ from~\eqref{picdef} with~$\theta_{\textrm{map}}$ being a critical point of~$\pi(\cdot|Z^{(n)})$, which is random and independent of~$(W_k),\theta_0,\bar{\theta}_0,\hat{u}$ and the r.v.'s in the proof.
+Clearly, this independence allows the same conclusions to hold given the event that~$\theta\mapsto-\ln\pi(\theta+\theta_{\textrm{map}}|Z^{(n)})$ satisfies the assumptions in place of~$U$. \item In utilizing~\eqref{nelem2}, we will restrict to the events where~$\abs{W_k}$ is well bounded, so that for example~$\abs{sW_k}\leq CT$ for all~$s\in[0,T]$ and some constant~$C>0$.
 It turns out that this order~$T$ perturbation (as~$T\rightarrow0$) from~$\tilde{\theta}_k$ in~\eqref{nelem2} is too large for arbitrarily small~$T$, because it is larger than the order~$T^2$ contraction arising from the strong convexity.
 Setting~$T$ to be overly small would be necessary if for example~$T=h$ (which is the case of ULA if also~$u=0$) to enforce the asymptotic bias (Wasserstein distance between an invariant measure of the algorithm and the target) to be small.
-In other words, the application of Lemma~\ref{nelem} below is valid essentially only for HMC if~$T/h\gg 1$. \end{enumerate} \end{remark} \begin{proof} Let~$\|\cdot\|_M:\mathbb{R}^{2d}\rightarrow[0,\infty)$ be given for any~$\bar{x},\bar{v}\in\mathbb{R}^d$ by
+In other words, the application of Lemma~\ref{nelem} below is valid essentially only for HMC if~$T/h\gg 1$. \end{enumerate} \end{remark}